Watch 600+ videos on our YouTube channel!

 Symbolism of Woodwind Instruments

-Solar Plexus Chakra Musical Sounds
+Solar Plexus Chakra Instruments

 The solar plexus is most affected by organ music and similar instruments such as the harmonium (also known as a hand organ).
 Learn more about the Solar Plexus Chakra.
 The harmonium is believed to have been invented in the late 1700s in Copenhagen.